pulumi/pulumi/docs/metadata.md

 ## Package Managament

 Each Mufile begins with some standard "package manager"-like metadata, like name, version, description, and so on.
-As with most package managers, most of these elements are optional:
+As with most package managers, most of these elements are optional.
+For example:

     name: elk
     version: 1.0.1
     description: A fully functioning ELK stack (Elasticsearch, Logstash, Kibana).
     author: Joe Smith <joesmith@elk.com>
     website: https://github.com/joesmith/elk

+TODO(joe): full set of attributes.

+In addition to basic metadata like this, any dependency packages must also be listed explicitly.

 TODO(joe): finish this section.